Timo Pérez

-Timoniel M. Pérez (born April 8, 1975) is a former Major League Baseball (MLB) outfielder.
+Timoniel M. Pérez (born April 8, 1975) is a Dominican former Major League Baseball (MLB) outfielder.
 Between 2000 and 2007, he played for the New York Mets, Chicago White Sox, St. Louis Cardinals, and Detroit Tigers.
 Prior to his MLB career, Pérez spent four seasons with the Hiroshima Toyo Carp of Nippon Professional Baseball.

 Career

 Hiroshima Toyo Carp

 Pérez began his professional career by playing for the Hiroshima Toyo Carp of the Japanese Central League from 1996–1999.
 His best season in Japan was 1998, when he hit .296 in 98 games.

 New York Mets

 The New York Mets of Major League Baseball (MLB) signed Pérez as a free agent in 2000.
 A September 1 callup, he made his MLB debut on September 1 against the St. Louis Cardinals.
 He singled to center field as a pinch hitter against Cardinals reliever Dave Veres and was then thrown out trying to steal second.
 He hit a combined 12-for-40 in the 2000 National League Division Series and 2000 National League Championship Series.

-In Game 1 of the 2000 World Series against the New York Yankees, Pérez committed a baserunning blunder that remains infamous among Mets fans.
-With Pérez on first base, Todd Zeile hit a long fly ball that Pérez thought to be a home run, causing him to slow down on the basepaths.
+In Game 1 of the 2000 World Series against the New York Yankees, with Pérez on first base, Todd Zeile hit a long fly ball that Pérez thought to be a home run, causing him to slow down on the basepaths.
 However, the ball hit the top of the outfield wall and stayed in the park.
 Pérez's error in judgment caused him to be thrown out at home plate trying to score on the play.
 Overall, he played in 5 games in the World Series for the Mets, and had two hits in 17 at-bats.

 After another brief period with the Triple-A Norfolk Tides in 2001, he became a Mets regular.
 From 2000–2003 with the Mets, Pérez played in 372 games and hit .276 with 18 homers and 114 runs batted in.